 - c.
 Make sure there is adequate clearance above the highest point of the vehicle (including things like vehicle exhaust pipes, air dams, etc.) so the vehicle does not contact any overhead objects when raised (e.g. ceiling/roof structural components, duct work, hanging lights, heating/AC units, etc.).
-The lift system can raise a vehicle as much as 69" (1,753 mm) (when four units are used together), but the vehicle will extend vertically above this.
+The lift system can raise a vehicle as much as 69" (1,753 mm) (when four or more units are used together), but the vehicle will extend vertically above this.
 The height of the lift unit alone when raised to 69" (1,753 mm) is 157.13" (3,991 mm). - d.
 Clear the work area (especially the area underneath the lift unit) of any unnecessary personnel, tools, equipment, and other materials.
-No unauthorized personnel should be allowed in the work area where the lift system is being used. - e.
-If the lift system is used outdoors the operator assumes all risk.
-Understanding that these are portable lifts, it is foreseeable that they can and will be used outdoors.
+No unauthorized personnel should be allowed in the work area where the lift system is being used.
+A horizontal area 36" (914 mm) deep and 30" (762 mm) wide in front of the operation panel must be kept clear while the lift is in operation. - e.
+The lift system must only be used in the environmental conditions listed below.
 WARNING!
-If lift units are used outdoors the following conditions must be met: - Do NOT use lift units when wind speeds or gusts exceed 20 mph to avoid tipping or loss of load. - Do NOT leave lift units unattended when used outdoors.
-This will help to avoid inadvertent operation by untrained operators and unforeseen changes in weather conditions. - Do NOT use lift units outdoors when precipitation of any type is falling or expected during the time the units will be used.
-There is a risk of electric shock if lift units are used while precipitation is falling. - Do NOT charge lift units while outdoors.
-Only charge lift units while indoors to avoid risk of electric shock.
+The lift system is NOT approved for outdoor installation or use. - Do NOT use lift units when air speeds exceed 20 mph to avoid tipping or loss of load. - Do NOT leave lift units unattended.
+This will help to avoid inadvertent operation by untrained operators and unforeseen changes in environmental conditions. - Do NOT use lift units in an area where moisture is present.
+There is a risk of electric shock if lift units are used in a wet environment. - Do NOT charge lift units in a wet environment.
+Only charge lift units in a dry area to avoid risk of electric shock.

-If these conditions cannot be met, move the vehicle and lift units (separately) to an indoor area where the lifting operation can be performed safely.
+If these conditions cannot be met, move the vehicle and lift units (separately) to an area where the lifting operation can be performed safely.
 WARNING!
 NEVER attempt to move or reposition a lift unit when a vehicle is raised on the lift unit.